 Building Relational Trust, Connection, and Community Through Play (In Person Only)

 A core need for children is the need for belonging and one of the fastest and most direct ways to create belonging, and connection and to develop relational trust is through well-led social play.
 In today's world, due to more screen time, academic pressures, pandemic realities, and our fast-paced culture, finding the necessary and needed time to play can often be challenging.
 Howard Moody, Play Specialist and Author of Nurtured Heart Play and The Heart of Play Games Manual and the co-creator of the Adventure Game theater will lead this highly experiential and laughter-filled playshop.
 Using Energizers, cooperative games, improv theater games and active play Howard will remind everyone that play can be interwoven throughout the educational process.
 Play, for all ages of students, is an active and real way for students to feel and express their joy and is also a remarkable tool for emotional regulation and learning effective social skills.
-Play is nature’s training for Life
+Play is nature’s training for Life.

 School Safety